Shaan (singer)

 Shaan was born on 30 September 1972 in Bombay in a Bengali family.
 His grandfather was Jahar Mukherjee, a well known lyricist, his father Manas Mukherjee, was a music director and his sister Sagarika is a singer as well.
 He grew up in Mumbai, Maharashtra.
 Shaan is married to Radhika Mukherjee, with whom he has two sons.

-Shaan and his sister signed up with Magnasound recording company and recorded a few successful albums, including the hit album Naujawan followed by Q-Funk.
-Later, Shaan launched Love-Ology after this.
+Shaan and his sister signed up with Magnasound recording company and recorded a few successful albums, including the hit album Naujawan (1996) followed by Q-Funk.
+Before that, he recorded his first English song "Heads Over Heels" in the album Stylebhai in 1994 and his first Hindi song "Silsile", featuring Shweta Shetty was recorded in 1995 as a part of the album Shweta - The New Album.
+Later in 1997, Shaan released Love-Ology after this, which was his first independent solo album.
 In 2000, he sang a superhit song "Tanha Dil" (transl.
-Lonely heart) from his album Tanha Dil.
+Lonely heart) from his second independent solo album Tanha Dil.
 In the same year, he also sang his first Assamese song "Hatore Aanguli" that appears on the album Mann.

 In 2002, he won the MTV Asia Award for Favorite Artist India for best solo album for his album Tanha Dil.
-One year later, Shaan launched his album Aksar, which was successful and contained songs featuring international stars such as Blue, Melanie C and Samira Said.
+One year later, Shaan released his third independent solo album Aksar, which was successful and contained songs featuring international stars such as Blue, Melanie C and Samira Said.
 For both the albums Tanha Dil and Aksar, all the songs were sung by Shaan, composed by Ram Sampath and written by both Shaan and Ram Sampath.

 See all